 The Rite of Dedication too place on June 10, 1990, and was commemorated with a booklet.
 Archbishop Hunthausen consecrated and blessed the new church.

-A monk from St. Martin’s Abbey would again serve as priest administrator of St. Columban, along with St. Peter Mission in Tenino.
+A monk from St. Martin's Abbey would again serve as priest administrator of St. Columban, along with St. Peter Mission in Tenino.
 Fr.
 Paul Weckert, O.S.B. served from 2013 to 2016.
 Thereafter, leadership was handed to younger priests of the Archdiocese.
 Archbishop J. Peter Sartain appointed Fr.
 Dean Mbuzi as priest administrator; he served from July 1, 2016 to 2021.
 Since 2021, Fr.
 Brian Thompson has served as priest administrator of St. Columban Parish and St. Peter Mission, having been appointed by Archbishop Paul Etienne.

 St. Columban Prayer Garden